Quality and Safety

 - Implemented comprehensive nurse driven skincare protocols

-- Educated physicians about pressure injuries at Medical Grant Rounds
+- Educated physicians about pressure injuries at Medical Grand Rounds

 - Discuss patients at high risk for pressure injury at unit-based Safety Huddles (every day, every shift)